meschbach/gem-swipl/README.md

 Set `SWI_LIB` to the where you have the libswipl.{dylib,so,dll} file.
 Unforunately I haven't figured out a better method for locating the library; open to ideas and pull requests to make this easier for client applications.

+Please see SWIPL::CFFI for more advanced use cases.

 ### Basic Usage

 You can query if a statement is truthy by passing it as string as follows: